OCA/stock-logistics-reporting/stock_period_evaluation/readme/DESCRIPTION.rst

-**Stock Close Period** is a comprehensive warehouse management module that provides period-end stock valuation and inventory closing capabilities for Odoo.
+**Stock Period Evaluation** is a comprehensive warehouse management module that provides period-end stock valuation and inventory closing capabilities for Odoo.

 **Overview**